planck-repl/planck/site/src/setup.md

 <img width="100" align="right" style="margin: 0ex 1em" src="img/setup.jpg">
 Planck runs on OS X.

 Planck requires no external dependencies.
-(There is no dependency on either the Java JVM or Node.js.)
+(There is no need for either the Java JVM or Node.js.)

 ### Homebrew